Four compelling reasons why English language learners should learn collocations

 In essence, English language learners perhaps need to spend less time doing grammar exercises, and devote more time to studying collocations and creating lots of personalised sentences with them.

 Recognising and noting down new collocations is just the beginning for English language learners.
-After a new collocation has been met, I believe that there needs to be some consistent follow-up action in the form of a Word-Phrase Table in order to record newly-learned collocations.
-I’ve already written about such methods here and here.
+After they meet a new collocation, I believe that there needs to be some consistent follow-up action in the form of a Word-Phrase Table in order to record newly-learned collocations.

 Source for screenshot: